Chikungunya – What You Need to Know

 On 29 May 2014, the Puerto Rico Department of Health (Departamento de Salud) reported the first case of the mosquito-borne Chikungunya virus in Puerto Rico.

-Chikungunya is primarily found in Africa and Asia.
-The first cases in the Caribbean were detected in French Saint Martin in December 2013.
+Chikungunya was primarily found in Africa and Asia, but started spreading in the Caribbean in 2013.

 If you have plans to travel to Puerto Rico you might be concerned.
-But, before you get all freaked out and start canceling your trip, do a little research, understand the facts, and make an informed decision.
+But, before you get all freaked out, do a little research, and understand the facts.

 What is Chikungunya?